What Is Pre-Sales Customer Service?

 After placing an order, the customer must confirm that the buyer’s delivery address and telephone number are correct.

-Pre-Sales & After-Sales Support: Why You Need Both？
+Pre-Sales and After-Sales Support: Why You Need Both？

 After-sales support is the service that a business provides to customers after they purchase a product.
 Often referred to as after-sales service, it is an important part of the enterprise.
 The company provides after-sales support as an extension of its marketing strategy to maintain customer retention in the long term.